awsxdr/jamster/README.md

-# Project Amethyst Derby Scoreboard
+# Jamster - Roller Derby Scoreboard and Stats Tool

 **This README, much like the rest of the project, is a work-in-progress**

-Amethyst (temporary name) is a scoreboard and live stats system for running roller derby games.
+Jamster is a scoreboard and live stats system for running roller derby games.

 Right now it's in early alpha testing.
 The core functionality is nearing completion but it is still a work-in-progress.
 It is not recommended for open-door or sanctioned games at this stage.